ETCLabs/sACN/docs/pages/using_source.md

 // Unicast can be sent to one or more addresses, in addition to multicast. etcpal::IpAddr custom_destination;  // Application initializes custom_destination... my_source.AddUnicastDestination(my_universe, custom_destination);
-// Resend the data as if it has changed, causing the values to be sent to via multicast
-// and unicast depending on SacnSourceUniverseConfig.send_unicast_only.
-my_source.UpdateValues(my_universe, my_values_buffer, DMX_ADDRESS_COUNT);

 // You can remove a unicast destination previously added: my_source.RemoveUnicastDestination(my_universe, custom_destination);